 “On that day, we expect to open with a near-complete experience, with all three of our hotel towers, our new casino, fine-dining restaurant and parking garage.
 We look forward to welcoming our first guests to what we believe will be the most unique casino destination in Colorado.”

 Chamonix to feature first luxury guest rooms in market

 Colorado’s casinos are located in only three towns: Cripple Creek, west of Colorado Springs; and also in Black Hawk and Central City, west of Denver.
-Colorado online casinos using real money are still prohibited, though social and sweepstakes casinos are available online.
+Colorado online casinos using real money are still prohibited, though social and sweepstakes casinos such as Sweeptastic are available online.
 There are several dozen casinos in the three towns.

 When completed, the Chamonix will feature: